-- Which tools are needed for this?
+- Which tools are needed?

 - How to measure the benefits regarding the efforts?

-Stage 1: Diagnoses and priorization
+Stage 1: Diagnoses and priority

 - KIT on early signs: capable of identifying potential future threats and opportunities for the organization.
 For instance, trends, new technologies, legislative changes, market niches, etc.

-Stage 2: search and information gathering
+Stage 2: Search and information gathering

-Challenge: to design and implement the information-gathering strategy.
+Challenge: To design and implement information-gathering strategy.

 Stage 3: information analysis

-Challenge: to process and analyse the information gathered
+Challenge: To process and analyse the information gathered

 At this point, tools such as technology maps, patent software, bibliographic managers, information visualization or comprehensive technology monitoring software are essential.